aisbergg/docker-arch-aur-makepkg/README.md

 Package that provide deeper system functions and therefore need the linux kernel headers to be build should be avoided.

+> Signature issues

+If you mount a mirrorlist that is not directly tied to the official *ArchLinux* distribution, because it is from *Manjaro* for example, then the Pacman package database and keys in the GPG keychain defer.
+In this case the installation of packages may fail because the signatures could not be validated.
+To solve this problem `SigLevel` in the `pacman.conf` can be set to `SigLevel = Optional TrustAll`.
+You should be beware of the security implications!
+When running the container the `--pacman-update` argument should then be passed along, to update the packages from your custom mirror.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.